 - 1.22 The following sets out ORR's view on the key principles that underpin a good complaints handling procedure.
-They are intended to support licence holders when establishing their CHP.
-A good complaints handling procedure is: - (a) customer-focused: it puts the complainant at the heart of the process complainants should be listened to, respected, and treated with courtesy

-&lt;sup>1 Noting the duty of operators under the Equality Act 2010 to make reasonable adjustments

-- (b) accessible: the complaints process should be well-publicised, easy to understand, and easy to access for those who need to use it - (c) simple, timely and responsive: the process should be simple, with as few stages as necessary.
+They are intended to support licence holders when establishing their CHP.1 A good complaints handling procedure is: - (a) customer-focused: it puts the complainant at the heart of the process complainants should be listened to, respected, and treated with courtesy - (b) accessible: the complaints process should be well-publicised, easy to understand, and easy to access for those who need to use it - (c) simple, timely and responsive: the process should be simple, with as few stages as necessary.
 Complaints should be dealt with promptly, and within clearly published timescales that are communicated to complainants at the outset.
+Where timescales cannot be met, complainants should be informed and kept updated on progress numunumunumunumunumun 7 uuuuuuuu

+1 Noting the duty of operators under the Equality Act 2010 to make reasonable adjustments

-Where timescales cannot be met, complainants should be informed and kept updated on progress - (d) objective, impartial and fair: the process should be objective, impartial and evidence-based.
-It should also be transparent meaning decisions should include explanations as to how and why they were reached - (e) effective: the process should provide quality outcomes, allowing for full and fair investigation, proportionate to the circumstances of the complaint.
+- objective, impartial and fair: the process should be objective, impartial and (d) evidence-based.
+It should also be transparent - meaning decisions should include explanations as to how and why they were reached - effective: the process should provide guality outcomes, allowing for full and fair (e) investigation, proportionate to the circumstances of the complaint.
 It should ensure consistency in the way similar complaints are handled.
-Decisions should address all points of the complaint and be able to offer an appropriate range of remedies - (f) focused on early resolution: the process should aim to resolve complaints at the earliest opportunity, to the complainant's satisfaction, wherever possible and appropriate, and seek to gather all the necessary information at the outset - (g) open and accountable: operators should publish clear and accurate information about how to complain, the scope of complaints that can be considered, and what customers can and cannot expect from the complaints handling process, including timescales and likely remedies, and how, when and where to take things further if necessary - (h) committed to continuous improvement: feedback from complaints is acted upon to drive continuous improvement in passengers' experience of rail.
-Data from complaints should be used to measure performance, identify trends and highlight problems so they can be solved before they escalate, with the overall objective of contributing to the continuous improvement of service delivery.

-1.23 Management information on complaint volumes, trends and underlying causes must be regularly viewed by senior management so that systemic issues can be identified and addressed.
-Senior management means those who effectively direct the business of the licence holder, which may include members of the governing Board.
+Decisions should address all points of the complaint and be able to offer an appropriate range of remedies - (f) focused on early resolution: the process should aim to resolve complaints at the earliest opportunity, to the complainant's satisfaction, wherever possible and appropriate, and seek to gather all the necessary information at the outset - open and accountable: operators should publish clear and accurate (g) information about how to complain, the scope of complaints that can be considered, and what customers can and cannot expect from the complaints handling process, including timescales and likely remedies, and how, when and where to take things further if necessary - committed to continuous improvement: feedback from complaints is acted (h) upon to drive continuous improvement in passengers' experience of rail.
+Data from complaints should be used to measure performance, identify trends and highlight problems so they can be solved before they escalate, with the overall objective of contributing to the continuous improvement of service delivery. - 1.23 Management information on complaint volumes, trends and underlying causes must be regularly viewed by senior management so that systemic issues can be identified and addressed.
+Senior management means those who effectively direct the business of the licence holder, which may include members of the governing Board. - 1.24 ORR may seek evidence as part of any compliance monitoring activities that senior management: - (a) is aware of and understands the volume, type and reasons for passenger complaints; and - (b) is taking sufficient action to address issues; and is using the information to drive continuous improvement in passengers' (c) experience of rail.

-- 1.24 ORR may seek evidence as part of any compliance monitoring activities that senior management: - (a) is aware of and understands the volume, type and reasons for passenger complaints; and - (b) is taking sufficient action to address issues; and - (c) is using the information to drive continuous improvement in passengers' experience of rail. - 1.25 Licence holders must ensure that all complaints handling staff (including outsourced staff) are made fully aware of the contents of the licence holder's CHP and must have processes in place to monitor continuing staff awareness and compliance.
+1.25 Licence holders must ensure that all complaints handling staff (including outsourced staff) are made fully aware of the contents of the licence holder's CHP and must have processes in place to monitor continuing staff awareness and compliance.